Azure/ResourceModules/docs/wiki/The CI environment - Deployment validation.md

 The default removal procedure works for most of the modules.
 As such it is unlikely you'll have to change anything to enable your new module for removal post-deployment.

-You can define a custom removal procedure by:
+However, if you need to, you can define a custom removal procedure by:
 1. influencing the **order** in which resources are removed by prioritizing specific resource types
     > **Example** Removing a _Virtual WAN_ resource requires related resources to be deleted in a specific order
 1. defining a **custom removal action** to remove a resource of a _specific resource type_